-The weight of the pads tested ranged from 9.1 ounces (Klymit Inertia X Frame) to 30 ounces (Exped SynMat 7).
+The weight of the pads tested ranged from 9.1 ounces (Klymit Inertia X Frame) to 35.7 ounces (Exped DownMat 9).
 Check the warmth score of a lightweight pad before purchasing it to make sure it will meet your needs.
 Finally, many pads are available in multiple sizes, and some testers minimize weight by taking short, torso-length pads and using a backpack, boots, or other gear under their legs.
 The Big Agnes Insulated AXL Air is a great choice for ultralight backpacking in the warmer months, weighing in at 12.9oz, but it's not warm enough for winter camping.
 Our favorite pad for ultralight backpacking is the Therm-a-Rest NeoAir XLite.
 Twelve ounces give you an R-value of 3.2, a packed size roughly equal to a liter bottle, and a lot of comfort to boot.
-The new Nemo Tensor Insulated 20R boasts similar specs but edges past the XLite in comfort thanks to a rectangular design, box baffles, and less "crinkly" materials for a quieter night's sleep.
+The Nemo Tensor Insulated 20R boasts similar specs but edges past the XLite in comfort thanks to a rectangular design, box baffles, and less "crinkly" materials for a quieter night's sleep.

 Depending on the model, a self-inflating pad may or may not pack down small enough to fit inside your backpack.
 Older designs are bulky and don't pack down much smaller than foam pads.
 Newer designs use less foam and can pack down relatively small.
 For example, the updated Therm-a-Rest ProLite is a compressible self-inflating mat.
 The Therm-a-Rest EvoLite fits between the typical design of self-inflating mats and air construction mats.
 It achieves the thickness of air construction pads while still providing some self-inflation.
 The Exped DownMat 9 takes up about as much space in a pack as a sleeping bag.
 This is impressive considering that the DownMat has an R-value of 8, but overkill for most backpackers, especially when the NeoAir Xtherm packs down to the size of a Nalgene bottle with a respectable R-value of 5.7.